 - Soy milk is a lovely way to start with many lattes in Japan itself being made with soy milk since soy is so prevalent in the Asian diet.

-- Better yet, coconut and almond milk is GREAT to have a matcha latte with!
+- Better yet, coconut and almond milk is GREAT to have!
 We’ve found, however, that unless you’ve made your own almond milk, it might not be as creamy as a soy milk or cows milk base but still delicious nonetheless.
-If you love matcha for the pure taste of matcha, go for the almond milk as it tends to have less of a distinct flavour to it!
+If you love matcha for the pure taste of it, go for the almond milk as it tends to have less of a distinct flavour to it!

-- Put ½ a teaspoon of Matcha Maiden matcha powder into a sauce pan (if youre using the stove top) or straight into a mug (if you’re using the microwave)
+- Put ½ a teaspoon of matcha powder into a sauce pan (if youre using the stove top) or straight into a mug (if you’re using the microwave)

-- Add in hot water- just enough to cover the matcha*
+- Add in hot water- just enough to cover it

-- Mix to dissolve the matcha and form a thin paste
+- Mix to dissolve it and form a thin paste

 - Add your choice of milk to the dissolved matcha (soy and coconut are out choice of plant-based mylks because they add a touch of sweetness and balances out the matcha amazingly)

-- Heat up on the stove top or place in the microwave (if you’ve dissolved your matcha in a mug) until hot.
+- Heat up on the stove top or place in the microwave (if you’ve dissolved it in a mug) until hot.

 - Add your choice of sweetener (our favourites are rice malt syrup & coconut nectar)